Effects of Galaxy Cluster Structure on Lensed Gravitational Waves: Introduction

 \section{Introduction}

 Gravitational lensing is an invaluable tool that allows us to learn about dark matter \cite{2010CQGra..27w3001B}, as well as providing a glimpse into the high-redshift Universe.
 Although the overwhelming majority of observed strongly lensed sources we observe are static sources (i.e. galaxies, quasars, or stars), we have begun to observe lensed transients, such as supernovae \cite{kelly2015sn,goobar2017sn,Rodney:2021keu, chen2022sn, kelly2022sn,goobar2023sn,frye2024sn,pierel2024sn}.
-Despite the low number of observed lensed transients, this number is expected to increase dramatically in the advent of new telescopes such as Vera Rubin Observatory \cite{lsst2019} and Euclid \cite{euclid2022} for supernovae, and future gravitational wave (GW) detectors.
+Despite the low number of observed lensed transients, this number is expected to increase dramatically in the advent of new telescopes such as Vera Rubin Observatory \cite{lsst2019} and Euclid \cite{euclid2022} for supernovae, and future gravitational wave (GW) detectors \cite{LIGOScientific:2016wof,2020JCAP...03..050M}.
 Although we have detected strongly lensed transients in the electromagnetic (EM) spectrum, a strong lensing multi-messenger event remains elusive.
-Even one detection would provide a stringent tests of general relativity, cosmology, and the structure of dark matter halos \cite{2024SSRv..220...12S,Oguri:2019fix,Ezquiaga:2020dao,Tambalo:2022wlm,Caliskan:2023zqm, Savastano:2023spl, Brando:2024inp}.
-However, given the rarity of strong lensing \cite{2020MNRAS.495.3727R}, along with current LIGO \cite{LIGOScientific:2014pky}, VIRGO \cite{VIRGO:2014yos}, and KAGRA \cite{KAGRA:2020tym} GW detector sensitivities, finding strongly lensed gravitational waves will be very difficult, and there is currently no evidence of a strongly lensed GW \cite{Hannuksela:2019kle,LIGOScientific:2021izm,Janquart:2023mvf,LIGOScientific:2023bwz}.
+Even one detection would provide a stringent tests of general relativity, cosmology, and the structure of dark matter halos \cite{2024SSRv..220...12S,Oguri:2019fix,Ezquiaga:2020dao,Tambalo:2022wlm,Caliskan:2023zqm, Savastano:2023spl, Brando:2024inp, Chan:2025wgz}.
+However, given the rarity of strong lensing \cite{2020MNRAS.495.3727R}, along with current LIGO \cite{LIGOScientific:2014pky}, VIRGO \cite{VIRGO:2014yos}, and KAGRA \cite{KAGRA:2020tym} GW detector sensitivities, we have still yet to identify a strongly lensed GW \cite{Hannuksela:2019kle,LIGOScientific:2021izm,Janquart:2023mvf,LIGOScientific:2023bwz}.

-Although the expected optical depth ($\tau$) has been estimated to be $\tau \sim 10^{-3}$ for sources up until $z\sim1$, see e.g. \cite{Oguri:2019fix,Xu:2021bfn}, one key assumption is made in almost all rate calculations that could be problematic: assuming single, spheroidal lenses for the entire range of dark matter halo masses.
-This is of course a reasonable assumption for galaxy-scale dark matter halos, whose observed strong lensing features in the EM can typically be explained by a single dark matter halo.
+The expected optical depth ($\tau$) has been estimated to be $\tau \sim 10^{-3}$ for sources up until $z\sim1$, see e.g. \cite{Oguri:2019fix,Xu:2021bfn}.
+These studies assume single dark matter halos, which is reasonable for galaxy-scale lenses (which these studies mainly consider).
 However, this assumption begins to break down as we ascend in total dark matter halo mass ($M_\mathrm{halo} \sim 10^{13}-10^{15} M_\odot$), where we must begin to consider the structure of galaxy groups, and in the case of this work, galaxy clusters.